Search Engines:

 The learning-to-rank reranker needs to support the following capabilities.

-Below are two optional updates to the QryEval softare that may help guide development of the learning-to-rank software.
+Below are three optional updates to the QryEval softare that may help guide development of the learning-to-rank software.
 You are not required to use these updates (they do not change how your software is tested).

 See the Design Guide for advice about how to implement these capabilities.